dantsub/holberton-system_engineering-devops/0x00-shell_basics/README.md

 This is for Create a script that deletes all files in the current working directory that end with the character ~.

+## mkdir -p welcome/to/school

+This Create a script that creates the directories welcome/, welcome/to/ and welcome/to/holberton in the current directory.

 ##